What is a Vampire Facial?

 How can the Vampire Facial help hair loss?

-By applying the same Platelet Rich Plasma Therapy method to the scalp, doctors believe they can trigger dormant hair follicles, encouraging them to grow again, making this a potential treatment for both men and women with genetic hair loss, as well as other hair loss conditions including alopecia.
+By applying the same Platelet Rich Plasma Therapy method to the scalp, doctors believe they can trigger dormant hair follicles, encouraging them to grow again, making this a potential treatment for both men and women with genetic hair loss, as well as other hair loss conditions including alopecia areata.

 Trained PRP practitioners say that optimum results, such as a lengthening and thickening of the hair in the affected areas, can be seen three months after treatment.